2017 September Attendance Awareness Month

 BY: ATTENDANCE WORKS & MENTOR: THE NATIONAL MENTORING PARTNERSHIP

 This September marks the fifth annual Attendance Awareness Month campaign.
 This is an opportunity to rally your community, advocates, policymakers, volunteers, funders and supporters around the importance of attendance and its role in academic achievement!
 To support the goal of increased interest and engagement in school, the week of September 11, 2017, was deemed Mentoring & Attendance Week.
 We have released a promotional toolkit with mentoring-specific social media messages, graphics and more to help amplify our message that quality mentoring can be instrumental to attendance and academic success.
-Download this resource and join the conversation this September!

 On September 14 MENTOR and Attendance Works held a “Mentoring & Attendance Awareness” Twitter chat.

 MENTOR’s Director of Knowledge Management, Mike Garringer, and Attendance Works’ Executive Director, Hedy Chang, answered questions and engaged in a dialogue on mentoring’s impact in promoting academic success and encouraging youth to attend school every day.
-You can view the chat Storify online now.

 Mentoring and Increasing Student Attendance